cwebbles/tic_tac_toe/README.md

 # tic_tac_toe
 Code challenge for BYU OIT application.

+The game can be run using the executable or the package.json script.

 ## Notes

 I solved this challenge in Typescript, which is a superset of Javascript.
 I chose to use Typescript because it is a statically typed language, which means that it can catch errors at compile time rather than at runtime.
 This makes it easier to catch bugs and write more reliable code.
 I also chose to use Typescript because it is a language that I am familiar with and enjoy using.